-There are many questions that surround the breast augmentation process, but for young women who plan to become mothers in the future, one of the biggest questions concerns breastfeeding with implants.
+There are many questions that surround the breast augmentation process, but for young women who plan to become mothers in the future, one of the biggest questions concerns breastfeeding with breast implants.
 Is it possible?
 A scientific research study conducted by Dr. Mark Jewell and his co-authors Michael Edwards, M.D and Diane Murphy, MBA, states that yes, women who undergo breast augmentation can enjoy breastfeeding without any negative complications.

-Jewell’s study reviewed lactation information of about 6,000 women who had saline or silicone breast implants when they breastfed their babies.
+Jewell’s study reviewed lactation information of about 6,000 women who had saline implants or silicone breast implants when they breastfed their babies.
 This data was compared to the information from women who breastfeed with natural breasts, making for the second largest population study of lactation following breast augmentation.

 According to the results of Jewell’s investigation, “women with either the inframammary or periareolar incisions for the augmentation can breastfeed normally and not have a greater incidence of lactation-related issues than a normal population of women who do not have breast implants.
 Approximately 94 percent of infants were able to suckle normally.”
 These results echo the findings of the first study on this topic, which also concluded that “there is no scientific evidence to show that the various types of breast implants interfere with the process of lactation or breastfeeding.”